StarshipladDev/MTGHealthCounter/README.md

 Disabled auto-power off

-2 palyers have UI's facing each of them
+2 players have UI's facing each of them

-Coin object in centre of screen allows computor to detirmine start player
+Coin object in centre of screen allows computer to determine starting player

-Players can add/subtract their owen health as game paly progresses
+Players can add/subtract their own health as gameplay progresses

+Ability to add/remove various counters to represent token creatures/ +1/+1 counters

 **Planned Features**:

-Ability to add/remove various counters to represent token creatures/ +1/+1 counters

 Ability to quickly reset points